Protect and secure your data from cyber attacks

 Your enterprise data is growing exponentially.
 And while cloud computing revolutionizes how you manage it, this digital transformation introduces new security challenges you need to address head-on.

 Today’s organizations face sophisticated cyberattacks that evolve faster than traditional security measures to protect data can adapt.
-From targeted phishing campaigns and ransomware to advanced persistent threats, you need robust protection for sensitive information across all environments, along with strong recovery capabilities to quickly bring your business back up and running.
+From targeted phishing campaigns and ransomware to advanced persistent threats, you need robust protection for sensitive information across all environments, along with strong recovery capabilities to quickly bring your business back up and running while maintaining data security.

 Your modern enterprise environment can compound these challenges.
-As you expand across multicloud and hybrid infrastructures, support remote teams, and integrate IoT devices, you need data protection techniques beyond basic management practices and a strategic approach that aligns data security best practices with your core business objectives.
+As you expand across multicloud and hybrid infrastructures, support teams needing remote access, and integrate IoT devices, you need data protection techniques beyond basic management practices and a strategic approach that aligns data security best practices with your core business objectives.

 Leading frameworks, such as the NIST Cybersecurity Framework (CSF) and ISO 27001, offer proven methodologies for identifying and managing cybersecurity risks.
 While the NIST CSF provides flexibility in implementation, ISO 27001 delivers a structured path to establishing an Information Security Management System (ISMS).
 You'll need to adapt either framework to your specific risk profile.